Racist housing covenants haunt property records across the country. New laws make them easier to remove.

 Virginia Gov. Ralph Northam (D) this year signed legislation that allows property owners to “release” restrictive covenants without an attorney.
 It wasn’t immediately clear Wednesday whether any D.C. law regulates such covenants.

-Susan D. Bennett, a law professor at American University who helped with research for Maryland’s new law, is working with law students and residents of Woodmoor, a Silver Spring, Md., community north of the Beltway, to strip racist covenants from property records “deed by deed.”
+Susan D. Bennett, a law professor at American University, is working with law students and residents of Woodmoor, a Silver Spring, Md., community north of the Beltway, to strip racist covenants from property records “deed by deed.”
 She compared their removal to that of Confederate statues.

 “Nobody wants to be a party to this anymore — particularly now,” she said.
 “The motivation behind it is to explore, to educate . . . to make it clear that this was unacceptable and the fallout over decades from Whites-only property regimes was unacceptable.”